-Are you someone who is self-motivated?
-Do you have a desire to always be learning and improving yourself?
+Are you self-motivated?
+Do you have a desire always to be learning and improving yourself?
 Are you looking for an alternative route to college or university where you can earn whilst you learn?
-If this sounds like you then Cavendish Nuclear is the place to start your career as an apprentice!
+If this sounds like you, then Cavendish Nuclear is the place to start your career as an apprentice!

-At Cavendish Nuclear apprenticeships aren’t just about training for a job.
-We see our apprentices as the future of our business, passing on all the vital skills and knowledge needed to deliver a quality service to our customers both now and in the future.
-You will get the opportunity to learn from experts in their field and you will be supported and encouraged to develop new skills and work towards recognized qualifications.
+At Cavendish, Nuclear apprenticeships aren’t just about training for a job.
+We see our apprentices as our business's future, passing on all the vital skills and knowledge needed to deliver a quality service to our customers both now and in the future.
+You will get the opportunity to learn from experts in their field, and you will be supported and encouraged to develop new skills and work towards recognised qualifications.

-We have opportunities in Cumbria, Warrington, Leicester, and Bristol and at customer sites covering a range of disciplines and careers paths in;
+We have opportunities in Cumbria, Warrington, Leicester, and Bristol and at our customer's sites covering a range of disciplines and careers paths in;

 Electrical CAD Design

 Mechanical CAD Design